Zhonghao He

 profile_columbia_totleneck.JPG

 Hi!
 I am Zhonghao, a master’s student at the University of Cambridge.
-I do AI alignment, interpretability, human-AI interaction, and machine ethics research, with a focus on creating AI-assistants for human moral & cultural progress and preventing LLM-induced lock-in.
-I will be graduating in 2025 and I am seeking PhD positions!
+I do AI alignment, interpretability, human-AI interaction, and machine ethics research, with a focus on creating truth-seeking AI, improving collective epistemic environment, and facilitating moral progress.
+My previous work got accepted by ICML, AIES, ICLR (workshop).
+I am graduating in this year and I will be seeking PhD positions!

 Research

 You may read my published work on Google Scholar.
-My ongoing and past projects are more updated in the CV page of this site.
+My ongoing and past projects are more updated in the CV page on this site.

 My current “Hamming Problems” (the most important problems I can work on) are: